Introduction

 Where NotebookLM may still be the better fit

-It is worth being precise here.
-NotebookLM may still be the better fit if the work is still primarily upstream and the user has not yet decided what the final deliverable should be.
+NotebookLM may still be the better fit if your work is still primarily upstream.

 - you are still gathering and reading material